DrewWing/EDrewcatedGuesser/README.md

 This is the README file.

 DO NOT DISTRIBUTE!
 You may **not** earn money or monetize in any way from this program.
-It's not just my terms, it's the terms of using the official FTC API.
+It's not just my terms, it's also a part of the terms of using the official FTC API.

 **NOTE** that this is an alpha version still in "stealth," so please ignore any references to licenses, in code or on any documentation.
 I'll get all that ironed out before I release this. \
 Everything that I'm doing right now is unpublished, so you **may not** use it under any of these unpublished licenses. \